Mother of the Groom Speech: 4 Heartfelt Prompts to Help You Write with Confidence

 Final Thoughts

-After all, you’re honoring your son while also welcoming someone new into your family.
+You’re honoring your son while also welcoming someone new into your family.

-It simply needs to be genuine.
+It just needs to be genuine.

 Need Help Writing Your Mother of the Groom Speech?